Nigeria Customs Service ranks and salary structure in 2026

 The average monthly salary for SSCE certificate holders ranges between ₦70,000 and ₦85,417.

-How much is the salary of a Superintendent cadre in Customs in Nigeria?
+What is the salary structure of the Customs Service in Nigeria?

 The Nigerian Customs Service is one of the paramilitary organisations in Nigeria.
 It is responsible for collecting customs duties, preventing smuggling, enforcing trade regulations, and facilitating legitimate international trade.